Ethnocineca is an International Documentary Film Festival based in Vienna, Austria, with an emphasis on Documentary and Ethnographic Film.

 ISA – International Shorts Award

-The International Shorts Award (ISA) pays short films their well-deserved attention within the festival program.
-The nominated documentaries stand out due to their range of subjects and show the dynamics and expressive opportunities of the short film format.
-Apart from the formal requirement of films being under 30 minutes, there are no limits to their audio-visual expression.
+Within the International Shorts Award (ISA) the nominated documentaries show the dynamics and expressive opportunities of the short film format.
+Apart from the formal requirement of the length of the films being under 30 minutes, there are no limits to their audio-visual expression.
 The audience will elect the winning film of this competition.
 Prize money: EUR 500.-

 • International short documentaries, traditional to experimental